How Does the ReLU Activation Affect the Implicit Bias of Gradient Descent on High-dimensional Neural Network Regression?: Introduction

 The study of the implicit bias of gradient descent originally emerged in the context of linear models.
 For linear classification with separable data, the seminal work of~\citet{soudry2018implicit,ji2018risk} shows that, when minimizing exponentially-tailed losses, gradient descent converges in direction to the max-margin solution that minimizes $\ell_2$-norm.
 For linear regression with the squared loss, gradient descent is known to converge to the zero-loss (interpolating) solution with the minimum-$\ell_2$-norm~\citep{engl1996regularization}.
 Building on these foundational results, several finer characterizations were derived for linear models, including sharper convergence analyses \citep{ji2018risk,nacson2019convergence,ji2021characterizing}, general classes of first-order methods~\citep{gunasekar2018characterizing,sun2022mirror,wang2025faster}, and a deeper understanding of the implicit bias on high-dimensional data~\citep{hsu2021proliferation,lai2025general}.

 Understanding the implicit bias in nonlinear models such as neural networks remains a significant challenge, primarily due to the induced non-convexity of the optimization objective.
 In this work, we focus on regression with a one-hidden-layer ReLU neural network and the squared loss, which represents one of the most fundamental and natural extensions beyond linearity.
-Remarkably,~\citet{vardi2021implicit} showed that establishing an implicit bias is known to be hard in the worst case, even when the model consists only of a single neuron and assuming global convergence.
+Remarkably,~\citet{vardi2021implicit} showed that establishing the implicit bias of ReLU models is known to be hard in the worst case, even when the model consists only of a single neuron and assuming global convergence.
+(On the other hand, the implicit bias of a single neuron with a strictly monotonic activation function (e.g., leaky ReLU) does follow the minimum-$\ell_2$-norm solution.)
 They do this through a stylized counterexample of $3$ data points with $3$-dimensional features, raising the natural question of whether the implicit bias becomes characterizable under typical data ensembles.
 At the other extreme,~\citet{boursier2022gradient} showed that the implicit bias of gradient flow for \emph{exactly} orthogonal features is exactly the minimum-$\ell_2$-norm solution.
 However, an exact orthogonality assumption is restrictive and rarely holds in practice.
 Notably, high-dimensional random features are \emph{near}-orthogonal, raising the question of whether the implicit bias can be characterized in this more realistic but also more challenging case.